The information government research officers provide forms the foundation of government decisions.

-Government research officers work for the departments of central government and within local authority housing, economic, environment, development departments etc. Primary responsibilities of the job include:
+Government research officers work for the departments of central government and within local authority departments – eg housing, economic, environment and development.
+Primary responsibilities of the job include:

 - writing research specifications

 - agreeing project requirements, objectives and research reference terms

 - searching for and retrieving information from the internet, online databases and paper-based sources

 - using a variety of qualitative and quantitative research methods

 - liaising with policy customers and external researchers